5 mins read

 CEO

-Social support, as defined in the research, is often described in two ways.
+As defined in the research, social support is often described in two ways.

 1. Structural:

-a.
-This speaks to us having many different social groups that we are involved in ranging from social units such our families, work colleagues, neighbors, friend groups, or organized (therapeutic, interest-based, religion-based) groups.
+This speaks to us having many different social groups that we are involved in, ranging from social units such as our families, work colleagues, neighbors, friend groups, or organized (therapeutic, interest-based, religion-based) groups.

 2. Functional:

-1. It confirms the notion that social support is a pretty important component of experiencing optimal physical and mental health.
+1. It confirms that social support is essential to experiencing optimal physical and mental health.

-2. That it matters not only how many support systems you have access to, but the quality of your perceived interactions and support received.
+2. It matters not only how many support systems you have access to but the quality of your perceived interactions and support received.

 3. The way in which we give and receive support from one another matters.
-Gestures and actions taken from a place of thoughtfulness, non-judgment, presence, and encouragement have a much greater impact on health, than do supportive behaviors which attempt to cajole, threaten, punish, or force change in others.
+Gestures and actions taken from a place of thoughtfulness, non-judgment, presence, and encouragement have a much more significant impact on health than supportive behaviors that attempt to persuade, threaten, punish, or force change in others.

 A final word of encouragement.

+These studies highlight the hope and uplifting power we can tap into through social circles.
+However, having access to robust social networks provides only one buffer to stress out of many pathways, and we can always experience more if we desire.
 If you are currently experiencing social anxiety, loneliness, or a chronic condition, I want to remind you of your innocence and worth.
 Please do not worry or blame yourself if things aren't going too well at the moment.
 That is not the purpose of this article.
-Plus, the truth is that studies just highlight generalized information.
-There are outliers in every study.
+Plus, the truth is that studies highlight generalized information.
+There are outliers in every analysis.

 #1.
-One study found people who reporting giving support (not receiving it) experienced even more positive results in their lives.
-And ironically, those who reported giving more support ended up receiving more support (Piferi & Lawler, 2006).
+One study found that people reporting giving support (not receiving it) experienced even more positive results.
+And ironically, those who said providing more support ended up receiving more support (Piferi & Lawler, 2006).

 Continue Reading